- Oops!Something went wrong.Please try again later.

 Corbus Pharmaceuticals Holdings Insider Transactions Over The Last Year

-While Corbus Pharmaceuticals Holdings insiders bought shares during the last year, they didn't sell.
-You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
-By clicking on the graph below, you can see the precise details of each insider transaction!
+Corbus Pharmaceuticals Holdings insiders may have bought shares in the last year, but they didn't sell any.
+You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
+If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

-For a common shareholder, it is worth checking how many shares are held by company insiders.
+Many investors like to check how much of a company is owned by insiders.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-Corbus Pharmaceuticals Holdings insiders own about US$28m worth of shares.
-That equates to 4.4% of the company.
-We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.
+From looking at our data, insiders own US$3.0m worth of Corbus Pharmaceuticals Holdings stock, about 1.7% of the company.
+We prefer to see high levels of insider ownership.

 What Might The Insider Transactions At Corbus Pharmaceuticals Holdings Tell Us?

-Of course Corbus Pharmaceuticals Holdings may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: Corbus Pharmaceuticals Holdings may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.